laelbarlow/amoebae/README.md

 ## Quickstart

-On **MacOS** install Docker Desktop (https://www.docker.com/products/docker-desktop).
-On **Ubuntu** install Docker using the install_docker_on_ubuntu.sh script (your computer will need to be rebooted after installation).

-Open a terminal window and enter the following commands.
-This works on MacOS and Ubuntu.
+On **MacOS** or **Ubuntu**, open a terminal window and enter the commands described below.

 Clone this git repository:

     git clone https://github.com/laelbarlow/amoebae.git

-Run the setup script (this will take about 1 hour to complete):
+Run the setup script (this will take about 1 hour to complete).
+Also, this will prompt you to install singularity if you are running **Linux**.
+On **MacOS** this will install Vagrant for running Linux virtual machines, if necessary:

     cd amoebae
-    bash setup.sh
+    /bin/bash setup.sh

-Now start up the virtual environment, and open one of the tutorial jupyter notebooks:
+Now start up the virtual environment, and open one of the tutorial jupyter notebooks using the appropriate script for your operating system.

-    bash run_env.sh
+On **MacOS**:

+    /bin/bash singularity_jupyter_on_mac.sh

+On **Linux**:

+    /bin/bash singularity_jupyter.sh

 <!---